|East Africa||South America|

 Through special arrangements with hospitals around the world, IMA’s volunteers enjoy the highest priority access to all medical departments across a variety of specialties.

-IMA provides unlimited, private transportation to ensure the safety and enjoyment of all volunteers.
+IMA provides on-demand, private transportation to ensure the safety and enjoyment of all volunteers.

 *East Africa Only